University Of Washington Law School Ranking: Still The Best Law School Of Pacific Northwest

 Strong Employment Outcomes

 Graduate employment outcomes significantly influenced UW Law’s ranking.
-Based on 2025 employment data for the Class of 2024, 87.2% of graduates secured full-credit employment within ten months of graduation, demonstrating consistent job placement success and strong alignment with legal market demands.
+Based on 2026 employment data, 90.1% of graduates secured full-credit employment within ten months of graduation, demonstrating consistent job placement success and strong alignment with legal market demands.

 Competitive Admissions Profile